qupath/qupath-extension-omero/paper/paper.md

 3. Exchange extra information (e.g., annotated regions of interest) between QuPath and OMERO.
 4. Run custom scripts within QuPath to interact with the OMERO server.

-The new extension also the first to include unit tests.
+The new extension is also the first to include unit tests.
 It can be easily installed through QuPath's new extension manager, which we developed in parallel to support downloading both the extension and its optional dependencies.